hexters/hexa-docs/README.md

 ## Checking Access Permissions

-Access can be granted to Resources, Pages, Widgets, Button Actions, etc. The access can be checked as shown below:
+Access can be granted to Resources, Pages, Widgets, Button Actions, etc. The access can be checked as follows:

 Using the hexa utility function:
 ```php
 hexa()->can('hexa.admin')
 ```

-Using the Laravel auth `can` function:
+Using Laravel's auth can function:
 ```php
 auth()->user()?->can('hexa.admin')
 ```

-Using the Laravel Gate class:
+Using Laravel's Gate class:
 ```php
 use Illuminate\Support\Facades\Gate;